 If the pet fee is reasonable, I generally do not mind shelling over $25 to $50 for my well-behaved dog who is never left alone in the room.
 Once the $100 and up fee comes into play, I tend to get a bit perturbed.
 I’ve stayed in non-pet friendly rooms where you really do not want to use a black light to show stains.
 Catch my drift?

-One of the worst things I have ever witnessed in terms of a “pet friendly” policy is listed on Arch Cape Inn’s website.
-Here’s the screenshot; see if you can figure out what’s wrong with this policy point:
+One of the worst things I have ever witnessed in terms of a “pet-friendly” policy was listed on the website of an Oregonian hotel.
+See if you can figure out what’s wrong with this policy below.

-Many times, the staff will look the other way if you simply ask, state that your dog is well behaved, won’t be left alone in the room, and that you have traveled extensively with him or her.
+Many times, the staff will look the other way if you simply ask, state that your dog is well-behaved, won’t be left alone in the room, and/or that you have traveled extensively with him or her.
 Always call ahead AND get the name of the party who approves your request.
 Better yet, if you can get it in writing, this is a good idea.
-Just don’t sneak your dog in: If you get caught, it ruins it for everyone.

 Dogs May Damage the Furniture